joby-lol/advent-2022/README.md

 Then as I read each file line I could loop through that array and add its size to all of their counters.

 I was basically just done (a filter and sum away) once I hit the bottom of reading the file.

+## Day 8 - PHP CLI

+I tried using a PHP shell script today.
+It worked pretty well.
+I'm actually forming the opinion that PHP is a top-tier shell scripting language.